fThe Best Avalanche Beacon Review

 Ease of Finding a Single Victim

 This is the most basic but most important consideration when choosing an avalanche beacon; in our scoring we weighted this category the most heavily.
 We put so much emphasis on this category because statistically speaking 85% of the time rescuers are searching for a single burial.
 The other 15% of the time where multiple people are buried, rescuers won't have the resources to divide and conquer and will likely be focusing all of their effort on one victim at a time.
 We weighted "ease of use" taking into account the simplicity and functionality of the interface, the controls and processing speed.
 Another big factor we took into consideration when comparing was how well each beacon dealt with signal spikes.
-All the three antennae models did great, while the older or less expensive double or single antenna designs like the Pieps Freeride, Ortovox F1 or the older Tracker DTS, had their shortcomings.
+All the three antennae models did great, while the older or less expensive double or single antenna designs like the older Tracker DTS, had their shortcomings.

 Interface and Controls

 How easy and intuitive the controls and interface are had a direct correlation with how fast rescuers found beacons, both expert and novice alike.
 Along with the user interface are the actual controls that help you navigate through menus, go from send to search and flag a buried beacon.